jpswade/laravel-database-tools/README.md

 - Get and unzip from a database backup created by the [Spatie Backup package](https://github.com/spatie/laravel-backup)
 - Import from file
 - Update the charset and collation
+- Fixes the "no such function" error by giving SQLite MySQL compatibility by creating the missing function using PDO for SQLite using PHP functions.

 ## Install